Zettelkasten: 20th century

 American historian Frederic L. Paxson (1877–1948) filed notes on 3×5-inch paper slips daily throughout his career, and by the time of his death all the slips filled about 80 wooden file drawers.
 The notes were ordered chronologically and topically, with cross-references on each card to related subject headings, linking each subject through various stages in time.

 German philosopher and cultural critic Walter Benjamin (1892–1940) used a card-file note-taking system with a numbering system to create his Arcades Project written between 1927 and 1940.
 Though the project was terminated by Benjamin's death, it was later edited and published in a final form.

 French theorist, philosopher, and writer Roland Barthes (1915–1980) kept a fichier boîte or index card file beginning in 1943 until his death.
-Curator Nathalie Léger has indicated that there are 12,250 slips in Roland Barthes' bequest at the Institut Mémoires de l'édition contemporaine (IMEC).
+Curator Nathalie Léger has indicated that there are 12,250 slips in Roland Barthes's bequest at the Institut Mémoires de l'édition contemporaine (IMEC).
 Louis-Jean Calvet explains that in writing Michelet, Barthes used his notes on index cards to try out various combinations of cards to both organize them as well as "to find correspondences between them".
 In addition to using his card file for producing his published works, Barthes also used his note taking system for teaching.
 His final course on the topic of The Neutral, which he taught as a seminar at Collège de France, was contained in four bundles consisting of 800 cards which contained everything from notes, summaries, figures, and bibliographic entries.
 In his autobiographical Roland Barthes, Barthes reproduces three of his index cards in facsimile.
-Published posthumously in 2010, Barthes' Mourning Diary was created from a collection of 330 of his index cards focusing on his mourning following the death of his mother.
+Published posthumously in 2010, Barthes's Mourning Diary was created from a collection of 330 of his index cards focusing on his mourning following the death of his mother.
 The book jacket of the book prominently features one of his index cards from the collection.
 In a well known photo of Barthes in his office taken by Henri Cartier-Bresson in 1963, the author is pictured with his card files on the shelf behind him.

 Starting in the 1940s, German philosopher and intellectual historian Hans Blumenberg (1920–1996) compiled more than 30,000 cards into his Zettelkasten, which now occupy 32 conservation boxes at the German Literature Archive in Marbach.
 Blumenberg was inspired by the previous notetaking work and output of Georg Christoph Lichtenberg who used waste books or sudelbücher as he called them.